Clear Lake Hitch

 - Use non-water methods for frost protection.

-The Deputy Director of Water Rights sent a letter to Clear Lake area water users on Feb.
-15, 2023, asking them to take voluntary steps to help keep water in key Clear Lake creeks this spring for hitch spawning and rearing.
+Voluntary Actions Letter (February 2023): The Board’s Division of Water Rights asked Clear Lake area water users to take voluntary steps to help keep water in key Clear Lake creeks for the 2023 spawning and rearing season.
+Related materials: February 23, 2023 Letter

 If you suspect an activity in your area may be threatening the Clear Lake water supply, there are many ways to report it.
 Suspicious activities can include dumping potentially hazardous chemicals in or near the water, making changes to creek channels, taking water from a creek without a permit, and more.
 Here are some things you can do if you identify suspicious activity: